Initiatives for the Environment

 Promoting Green Procurement

 In May 2000, the Japanese government enacted the Act on Promoting Green Purchasing.
 This law was established to actively promote green procurement based on the perspective that demand-side initiatives were of equal importance to supply-side initiatives when it comes to forming a recycling-oriented society.
-It encourages procurement that puts priority on goods with a small environmental impact while still bearing in mind the unique features of a given business, the strength and durability required, the preservation of functionality, and cost considerations.
+It encourages procurement with a priority on goods that have a small environmental impact while still bearing in mind the unique features of a given business, the strength and durability required, the preservation of functionality, and cost considerations.

 Our Green Procurement Standards took effect in November 2017, and prescribe selection criteria for suppliers and the items procured.
-These also clarified the activities and surveys needed in order to fulfill our Green Procurement Standards.
-What is more, we carried out a survey on our suppliers targeting locations within Japan in February 2017, and our overseas locations in March 2017.
-We also established a structure that can handle situations like when earthquakes occur or when issues arise with improving data from manufacturers.
+These criteria also clarified the activities and surveys needed in order to fulfill our Green Procurement Standards.
+Additionally, we carried out a survey on our suppliers covering locations within Japan and overseas.
+We have also established a structure that is capable of handling situations such as earthquakes and data falsification by manufacturers.

 In conjunction with this, Sodick is creating its own ERP-linked harmful chemical substances control system (SHCSCS).
-This enables the company to control whether or not our products contain harmful chemical substances in a systemic way.
+This enables the Company to systematically identify and control whether our products contain harmful chemical substances.
 The Procurement Division, General Affairs Department, and Quality Assurance Department will be working hand-in-hand to thoroughly investigate whether any materials that we newly purchase in the future contain harmful substances.